-Theorem 1.
+Proposition 0 (A Corollary of Theorem 1 of Kamada and Kojima (2018)).
 Suppose that \succeq_r is substitutable for every $r \in R$.
 Then the flexible deferred acceptance algorithm stops in finite steps.
 The mechanism produces a stable matching for any input and is group strategy-proof for doctors.

-This theorem offers a sense in which it is possible to design a desirable mechanism even under distributional constraints and various policy goals.
-As will be seen in subsequent sections, the class of substitutable regional preferences subsumes the "Rawlsian" regional preferences motivated by a residency matching application (Section 5.1) as well as others (Section 5.2).
+This proposition offers a sense in which it is possible to design a desirable mechanism even under distributional constraints and various policy goals.
+As will be seen in subsequent sections, the class of substitutable regional preferences subsumes the "Rawlsian" regional preferences motivated by a residency matching application (Section 4.1) as well as others (Section 4.2).
 For each of these cases, the flexible deferred acceptance mechanism finds a stable matching that addresses a given policy goal, while inducing truthful reporting by doctors.
-Moreover, because stability implies efficiency (Kamada and Kojima, 2016), the algorithm produces an efficient matching.
+Moreover, because stability implies efficiency (Kamada and Kojima, 2017), the algorithm produces an efficient matching.